GA-repos/React_Intro/README.md

 Strictly speaking, JSX isn't exclusively a React syntax, but it was built by the folks at Facebook and introduced with an early version of React. **JSX is a syntax extension to JavaScript** that allows us to write code that looks a lot like HTML inside of our JavaScript files.
 This makes it much faster to build components and easier for us to reason about the interfaces we create in React.

-## Exercise: Thinking in React (10 mins)
+## Exercise: Thinking in React (6 mins)

-Review what you just heard by taking 4 minutes to watch [What is React?](https://www.youtube.com/watch?v=N3AkSS5hXMA).
-Then, read the first couple of paragraphs of this post on [_Thinking in React_](https://reactjs.org/docs/thinking-in-react.html) up to **Step 2**.
+In your groups, briefly review how the React docs recommend breaking up a mockup into components in the first couple of paragraphs of this post on [_Thinking in React_](https://reactjs.org/docs/thinking-in-react.html) up to **Step 2**.

-In your groups, take a look at one of the following pages on [Craigslist](https://boston.craigslist.org/d/apts-housing-for-rent/search/apa), [Ebay](https://www.ebay.com/b/Apple-Laptops/111422/bn_320025) or [Amtrak](https://tickets.amtrak.com/itd/amtrak) (enter a start, destination and date).
+With that in mind, take a look at this page on [Craigslist](https://boston.craigslist.org/d/apts-housing-for-rent/search/apa) and answer the following questions:

 - How would you apply what you've learned so far about React to break the UI into components?
 - What might be an example of a nested component?